barfle/signboard/README.md

 Today I built a dataplicity-enabled stock ticker with a Raspberry Pi and a signboard I picked up at Maplins for £50 or so.

 Via the dataplicity website I can control the signboard brightness, scrolling speed, and of course which stocks I want to display.
+Most of the fields in the user interface are drop down boxes and control the display and speed of the ticker.
+The first field is a text box where I add tickers one at a time, separated by a space.
+The Raspberry Pi then collects settings from the server, retrieves the stock data from Yahoo, and renders them appropriately on the signboard.

 I've made the dataplicity project public so anyone can build it, or on it, as they please :)